joshuaborn/born-inquisitive/README.md

 # Reproductive Responsibility

 This repository contains scripts and documents for statistical analysis of what I've termed "reproductive responsibility," which includes topics pertaining to the phenomena of unintended pregnancy and induced abortion.
-This includes estimates of contraceptive use and nonuse, unintended pregnancy frequencies and rates, contraceptive failure rates, and alloparenting, parenting, and sexual behavior.
+This includes analysis of contraceptive use, unintended pregnancy, contraceptive failure, alloparenting and parenting, and sexual behavior.

 ## Data Sources